galaxyproject/training-material/topics/usegalaxy/tutorials/dunovo/tutorial.md

 ---
 layout: tutorial_hands_on
-topic_name: Usegalaxy
+topic_name: usegalaxy
 tutorial_name: dunovo
 ---

 This page explains how to perform discovery of low frequency variants from duplex sequencing data.
 As an example we use the _ABL1_ dataset published by [Schmitt and colleagues](http://www.nature.com/nmeth/journal/v12/n5/full/nmeth.3351.html) (SRA accession [SRR1799908](http://www.ncbi.nlm.nih.gov/sra/?term=SRR1799908)).

 # Background